mobingi/alm/docs/markdown/alm-agent/overview.md

 - Health Checking
   - Alm-agent checks not only the instance status but also the container status.
 - Multi Cloud
   - Alm-agent can run at any Cloud Service.
-Amazon Web Services, Alibaba Cloud, Fujitsu K5 etc...
+Amazon Web Services, Alibaba Cloud, Fujitsu K5, and More!